micmejia/bible-dump/AMPC/Zephaniah/Zeph 1.md

 Neither their silver nor their gold shall be able to deliver them in the day of the Lord's indignation _and_ wrath.
-But the whole earth shall be consumed in the fire of His jealous [^a]wrath, for a full, yes, a sudden, end will He make of all the inhabitants of the earth.
+But the whole earth shall be consumed in the fire of His jealous wrath, for a full, yes, a sudden, end will He make of all the inhabitants of the earth.